 By: Noah Wiener

-Watch dozens of full-length lectures from the recent international conference Out of Egypt: Israel’s Exodus Between Text and Memory, History and Imagination.
+Watch dozens of full-length lectures from the 2014 international conference Out of Egypt: Israel’s Exodus Between Text and Memory, History and Imagination.

 Watch a full-length keynote lecture by University of California, Berkeley scholar Ronald Hendel online for free.